 - Design a strategy to foster women’s participation and inclusion in peacebuilding and leadership processes in a given context.

-The course is composed of five modules:
+This self-paced course is composed of five modules:

 - Module 1: Women, Conflict and Insecurity